karldamus/COMP3004-Project/docs/Use Cases/Use Case - Record Session (Karl Damus).md

 *Stakeholders and interests:*
 - User of the device - to record their therapy session and have it saved to their user profile treatment history
 - Oasis Pro Device - to gather the session type, duration, and intensity level and save it to the active users treatment history

+*Success guarantee:* therapy session is successfully recorded and either saved to the users profile or dismissed

 *Main success scenario:*
 1. Control system receives signal from device button to record the therapy session